heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 #### 9.00 AM - 9.45 AM: Key Note Address

-- IDPH: "Challenges of Healthcare Delivery to a Diverse Population post COVID-19."
+- Sameer Vohra and Arti Barnes, Illinois Department of Public Health: "Challenges of Healthcare Delivery to a Diverse Population post COVID-19."

 #### 9.45 AM - 10.00 AM: Break

-#### 10.00 AM - 11.30 AM: Managing a pandemic to reduce societal cost
+#### 10.00 AM - 11.15 AM: Managing a pandemic to reduce societal cost

-- Aravind Chandrasekhar, Fisher College of Business, OSU: "Food and health for socially underprivileged communities using data from a field experiment at multiple foodbanks."
 - Anita Carson,  Questrom School of Business, Boston University and Minje Park, Columbia Business School: "Stockpiling at the Onset of the COVID-19 Pandemic: An Empirical Analysis of National Prescription Drug Sales and Prices."
 - Sebastian Souyris, Rensselaer Polytechnic Institute: "Managing in-person operations in educational institutions during the pandemic: The pivotal role of testing (Opt-in/Opt-out)."
 - Ian Larkin, Anderson School of Management, UCLA: "COVID vaccine mandates and nursing homes safety."

-#### 11.30 AM - 1.00 PM: Role of data analytics in healthcare
+#### 11.15 AM - 12.45 PM: Role of data analytics in healthcare

 - Selvaprabhu Nadarajah, University of Illinois Chicago: "Pathways to NetZero in Healthcare: A Goal-Oriented Valuation Perspective"
 - Pengyi Shi, Purdue University: "Delta Coverage: The Analytics Journey to Implement a Novel Nurse Deployment Solution"
 - Sandeep Rath, Kenan Flagler Business School at UNC: "Data-Driven Surgical Tray Optimization to Improve Operating Room Efficiency"
 - Mili Mehrotra and Xueze Song, University of Illinois: "Analysis of Compensation Contracts for Providers in Clinical Studies"

-#### 1.00 PM - 1.30 PM: Lunch

-#### 1.30 PM - 2.00 PM: Competition Award Ceremony and Presentations
+#### 12.45 PM - 2.00 PM: Competition Award Ceremony and Presentations (Box Lunch)

 - First Prize: **TBD**
 - Second Price: **TBD**